n4xwe/Raspberry-Pi-Scripts/README.md

 # RPi-Scripts
 BASH Scripts that Install Ham Radio Software on the Raspberry Pi

-These BASH scripts install either GNU Radio, WSJT-X, PiHPSDR, Fldigi, FreeDV, tweaktime or QSSTV on a Raspberry Pi using the Bullseye 64-bit version of Raspberry Pi (fomerly Raspbian) Operating System or the Ubuntu 22.04 LTS Operating System with the MATE desktop..
+These BASH scripts install either GNU Radio, WSJT-X, PiHPSDR, Fldigi, FreeDV, tweaktime, QSSTV or NanoVNA-Saver on a Raspberry Pi using the Bullseye 64-bit version of Raspberry Pi (fomerly Raspbian) Operating System or the Ubuntu 22.04 LTS Operating System with the MATE desktop..
 The scripts titled rpi-Bullseye64(name of the package) have been tested on an 8GB RPi 4 running the September 22, 2022, release of the Raspberry Pi OS 64-bit version.
 The scripts titled rpi-ubuntuMATE22.04-(name of the package) have been tested on an 8GB RPi 4 running the of Ubuntu 22.04 ARM 64-bit version.
 They may or may not work successfully on other models of the Raspberry Pi or other versions of the Raspberry Pi OS or Ubuntu MATE Operating Systems.

 In order for the script to function correctly you must have a reasonable connection to the Internet.
 The suggested method of launching the scripts is to create a separate directory named src off of the $HOME directory (/home/$USER/src).
 Copy the script file to the src directory.
 Using the Command Line change the file permissions of the script to allow its execution (chmod +x name-of-the script.sh).
 The same result can be achieved on the Bullseye Desktop by doing a right click on your script and choosing Properties from the pop-up menu, then switch to the Permissions tab, opposite "Execute" change Nobody to Anyone.
 To start the script from the Command Line preface the script name with a dot slash (./name-of-the-script.sh) and press the Enter key.
 From the  Ubuntu MATE desktop do a right click on your script and choose Properties from the pop-up menu, then click-on the Permissions tab,check the box "Allow executing file as a program."